-Christian Aid and its partners on V2P have significant expertise in governance approaches, gender programming, civic engagement in elections, and power analysis.
-JDPC Onitsha, the lead state-level partner, has a proven track record in engagement with government and elections work.
+Christian Aid and its partners on V2P have significant expertise in demand-side governance approaches, gender-sensitive programming, civic engagement in elections, and power analysis

-V2P has a far stronger gender focus, a wider range of activities and more clearly defined targets in addressing the poverty that persists in Nigeria due to poor governance and ineffective service delivery.
+V2P continues to have a strong gender focus, a wide range of activities and clearly defined targets in addressing the poverty that persists in Nigeria due to poor governance and ineffective service delivery.
+The V2P extension takes on the Problem Driven Identification Approach (PDIA) to supporting communities to address priority issues specific to their local contexts.

 - Improving the skills, organisation and confidence of marginalised groups, communities and civil society so they can better demand their rights.